 - 2 1/2 Cups Chicken broth

 - 1 pound fingerling potatoes cut into bite-sized pieces

 - 1 bay leaf

 - Salt and pepper to taste

-Italian Style Fingerling Potato Soup…It’s What’s for Dinner.
+Creamy Fingerling Potato and Sausage Soup …It’s What’s for Dinner.

 One Year Ago: Potatoes, Asparagus and Eggs, Sunday Breakfast